 - Stage One – Freezing Stage: most shoulder movements will cause pain and range of motion is becoming limited

-- Stage Two – Frozen Stage: pain is not as present as in stage one, however, your shoulder is becoming more stiff; movement is very difficult during this stage
+- Stage Two – Frozen Stage: pain is not as present as in stage one; however, your joint is becoming stiffer; movement is very difficult during this stage

 These stages can vary in terms of length of time.
-It can take anywhere from one year to three years to resolve the pain and stiffness from frozen shoulder.
+It can take anywhere from one year to three years to resolve pain & stiffness.

 What Causes Frozen Shoulder?

-Frozen shoulder occurs when the capsule of connective tissue that surrounds the shoulder thickens.
+Adhesive Capsulitis occurs when the capsule of connective tissue that surrounds the joint thickens.
 As it becomes thicker and tighter, it begins to restrict your shoulder’s ability to move.

 The cause of the thickening tissue is unclear, but many doctors have concluded that they typically find that people who have recently immobilized their shoulder joint are more likely to experience frozen shoulder.
-Joint immobilization can be the result of an arm fracture, broken bone, shoulder surgery, mastectomy, etc.
+Joint immobilization can be the result of an arm fracture, broken bone, upper arm surgery, mastectomy, etc.

 Maintaining mobility in your shoulders can help prevent frozen shoulder, but stretching your hands and wrists can prevent injury too.
 Check out these hand and wrists exercises that improve mobility.